amlandas-in/IgniteFit-Marketing-Funnel-Analytics/README.md

 # 🏋️ IgniteFit Marketing Funnel Analytics

-An Excel-based marketing analytics project that analyzes the complete customer journey from ad engagement to final payment, helping evaluate campaign effectiveness, funnel drop-offs, and marketing ROI across YouTube, Facebook, and Instagram.
+An Excel-based marketing analytics project analyzing the complete customer journey from ad engagement to final payment to evaluate campaign effectiveness, funnel drop-offs, and marketing ROI across YouTube, Facebook, and Instagram.

----

 ## 📌 Project Overview

 IgniteFit runs paid marketing campaigns across multiple social platforms to acquire customers.
-This project evaluates the full conversion funnel using campaign, engagement, webinar, counseling, and payment data to understand where users drop off and which platforms and campaigns drive the most value.
+This project evaluates the full conversion funnel using campaign, engagement, webinar, counseling, and payment data to identify where users drop off and which platforms and campaigns generate the most value.

 The analysis supports data-driven decisions to optimize ad spend and improve conversion performance.

----

 ## 🎯 Business Objectives